-To: Professor X

-From: Casebook Chair

-Date: November XX, XXXX
+To:Professor XFrom:Casebook ChairDate:November XX, XXXX

 Subject: Assessment of promotion casebook

-This memo summarizes the casebook committee's understanding of the key aspects of your professional record to date, with an emphasis on the time during which you have held the rank of [Assistant, Associate] Professor [with, without] tenure.
+This memo summarizes the casebook committee's understanding of the key aspects of your professional record to date, which includes both internal and external evaluation, with an emphasis on the time during which you have held the rank of [Assistant, Associate] Professor [with, without] tenure.
 This information forms the basis for the committee's evaluation of your contributions to teaching, research, and service.
 Please review this information carefully.
 You may respond in writing to this memo, to correct misunderstandings or to add missing information.
-If you choose to do so your response should be delivered to [Department Chair] and ADAA Michael Wellman by [refer to guideline timeline for date].
+If you choose to do so your response should be delivered to the [Department Chair] and the Associate Dean for Academic Affairs by [refer to guideline timeline for date].

-Teaching {sample paragraphs/sentences representing a variety of teaching performances}

-Your record in classroom teaching has been excellent.
+Teaching {sample paragraphs/sentences representing a variety of teaching performances} Your record in classroom teaching has been excellent.
 Your teaching evaluations are outstanding and you received the XXX Award for teaching.
 Students view you as accessible and a conscientious teacher.
 You have also demonstrated willingness to advise undergraduate projects and work with distance education.